meawoppl/meawoppl.github.io/_portfolio/early_ddr.md

 thumb: /images/ddr_pad_2.jpg
 ---

-One of the earliest engineering projects I undertook was in conjunction with a childhood friend.
+One of the earliest engineering projects I helped with was in conjunction with a childhood friend.
-Together we designed, and built a pair of controllers for the then immensely popular game [Dance Dance Revolution](https://en.wikipedia.org/wiki/Dance_Dance_Revolution)
+Together (ages 14 and 16) we designed, and built a pair of controllers for the then immensely popular game [Dance Dance Revolution](https://en.wikipedia.org/wiki/Dance_Dance_Revolution)

 ![alt text](/images/ddr_pad_1.jpg "DDR Pad Back side"){:class="rounded_half"}